 In the 17th century it fell into decline.
-As a degree in Salamanca or having been a member of the School was the key to get important positions in the Administration, children from nobility started to dominate the University Colleges, which stopped fulfulling its original function: to teach poor young people who were valuable.
+As a degree in Salamanca or having been a member of the School was the key to get important positions in the Administration, children from nobility started to dominate the University Colleges.
 They could take control because colleges worked as a democratic institution where the schoolboys and schoolgirls decided all the aspects of the government, including the admission of new School members; as soon as they formed a quite big group, they closed the admission for the ones who didn't belong to nobility, among other things which demanded an evidence of cleanliness of blood, what only noblemen could prove, as they had ordered records.